IanSkelskey/evergit/README.md

 -   `Node.js`, `npm`, and `Git` must be installed on your system.
 -   For OpenAI: OpenAI API key (stored in the `OPENAI_API_KEY` environment variable)
--   For Ollama: Ollama running locally or accessible via network (optional: `OLLAMA_API_KEY` for authenticated instances)
+-   For Open WebUI: Open WebUI running locally or accessible via network (optional: `OPENWEBUI_API_KEY` for authenticated instances)
 -   A launchpad account is required to reference bugs in commit messages.

 ## Installation